Skip to content

 • search by vector, filter by metadata, query fields, and retrieve vectors;

-• use text, hybrid, named vector, and sparse vector retrieval;
+• use document, BM25, hybrid, named vector, and sparse vector retrieval;

 • update, soft-delete, restore, and compact rows.